RaVeR76/The-Kicks-Fix/README.md

 One of the first things my mentor ever said to me was design the website based on something that makes you happy which I have stuck to thus far.
 I have a serious Kicks Addiction, hence my project name, and cannot stop buying them ha ha, even if I never wear them which also drives me crazy.
 I hate the fact that they might get dirty but eventully I'll give in and wear them ..... the odd time and in dry weather too which means about two days a year in Ireland, lol.

+And just so you know depending on your location around the world, you may have a different name for your athletic / casual footwear as mentioned above so for the purposes of this project I will be calling them KICKS !
+I know that in the UK they are generally called Trainers and in America they are generally called Sneakers or if you're really oldskool, like 19th century oldskool, you may call them Gutties .... which is what I grew up calling them to be honest but this is because I'm Irish ha ha.

+Sorry but I felt I had to clarify this before I continue, just to eliminate any confusion plus I feel **KICKS** is more universal and more down with the kids, nowadays !

 Anyways, thank you for checking my final project out and I really hope you love the overall feel of my website :)